ABOUT IMPOSSIBLE FOODS

 Markets: USA, Canada, Hong Kong, Macau and Singapore

 Our first large-scale food manufacturing site is located in Oakland, California.
-In July 2019, we announced a co-manufacturing collaboration with OSI, providing additional manufacturing capacity for the award-winning Impossible Burger.
+We are also partnered with a co-manufacturer, OSI, which provides additional manufacturing capacity for the award-winning Impossible Burger and Impossible Sausage.

-Our flagship product, Impossible Burger, smells, handles, cooks and tastes like ground beef from cows.
-The Impossible Burger is sold at restaurants in the United States, Hong Kong, Singapore and Macau.
+Our flagship product, Impossible Burger, cooks and tastes* like ground beef from cows.
+Impossible Burger is sold at restaurants in the United States, Canada, Hong Kong, Singapore and Macau.
 It’s available at thousands of restaurants, served as tacos, empanadas, meatballs, dumplings — and of course, the classic American burger.
-The Impossible Burger is also available in select grocery stores in the United States.
-It’s delicious in any dish that uses ground beef — and is simple to cook on the BBQ, charbroiler, flat top grill, steamer or sauté pan.
+Impossible Burger is also available in select grocery stores in the United States.
+It’s delicious in any dish that uses ground beef, and is easy to cook on the BBQ, charbroiler, flat top grill, steamer, sauté pan and more.

-Impossible Burger has as much bioavailable iron and protein as a comparable serving of ground beef from cows, but has 0 mg cholesterol, 14 grams of total fat and 240 calories in a quarter-pound patty.
-(A quarter-pound, conventional “80/20” patty from cows has 80 mg cholesterol, 23 grams of total fat and 290 calories.)
+Impossible Burger has as much bioavailable iron and protein as a comparable serving of ground beef from cows, with 0 mg cholesterol, 14 grams of total fat, 8 grams of saturated fat and 240 calories in a quarter-pound patty.
+(A quarter-pound, conventional “80/20” patty from cows has 80 mg cholesterol, 23 grams of total fat, 9 grams of saturated fat and 290 calories.)

 Impossible Burger contains no animal hormones or antibiotics, and is kosher, halal and gluten-free certified.
 And because it’s made from plants, it uses 96% less land, 87% less water and 89% fewer greenhouse gas emissions compared to conventional beef from cows.

-Impossible Burger is made mostly of water, plant proteins, sunflower oil, coconut oil, and heme.
-The complete list of ingredients and nutritional information can be found on our website’s FAQ page.
+Impossible Burger is made mostly of plant proteins (soy and potato), sunflower oil, coconut oil, and with heme (our “magic” ingredient that makes meat taste like meat).
+The complete list of ingredients and nutritional information can be found on our website’s FAQ page(opens in a new tab).

-In January 2020, we launched Impossible Sausage, a juicy, savory patty that pairs perfectly with traditional breakfast accompaniments or steals the show as a center-of-the-plate delicacy at any meal.
+In January 2020, we launched Impossible Sausage — a juicy, savory patty that pairs perfectly with traditional breakfast accompaniments and steals the show as a center-of-the-plate delicacy at any meal.
 The plant-based, pre-seasoned product can be used in any recipe or dish that calls for animal-derived sausage.

-Compared to the leading brand of pork sausage, Impossible Sausage has the same amount of protein, 60% more iron, 45% fewer calories, 60% less total fat, 50% less saturated fat and 0 mg cholesterol.
-Impossible Sausage has none of the negative effects of the animal analogue, and it has no antibiotics or slaughterhouse contaminants.
+Compared to the leading foodservice pork sausage, Impossible Sausage has the same amount of protein, 60% more iron, 45% fewer calories, 60% less total fat, 50% less saturated fat and 0 mg cholesterol*.
+Impossible Sausage has no antibiotics or slaughterhouse contaminants, and it’s far better for the planet.
+It uses 41% less land, 79% less water and 71% less greenhouse gas emissions when compared to its animal counterpart.

-The award-winning breakfast patty debuted in the US in 2020 and quickly became available at more than 20,000 locations nationwide -- an unprecedented pace of growth.
+The award-winning breakfast patty debuted in the US in 2020 and quickly became available at thousands of locations nationwide — an unprecedented pace of growth.

 Impossible Sausage is made of soy protein, coconut oil, sunflower oil, and heme.
 Unlike the Impossible Burger, Impossible Sausage does not contain potato protein.